StuartCox3107/iGrow/README.md

 It will have a navbar with a logo as well as "Home" and "Add" buttons (through a burger menu on mobile & tablet)

 Below this there will be a hero image, and an overview of the purpose of the site.
 Under this, there will be three cards giving further details of functionality.
-Below this, a search-bar then six (paginated) records with the pagination button below, as well as an "Add Planting" button
+Below this, a search-bar, then six (paginated) records with the pagination button below, as well as an "Add Planting" button

-The footer will a logo and links to "Home" and "Add"
+The footer will have a logo and links to "Home" and "Add"

 - [Landing page desktop & tablet](wireframes/11landingdesktoptablet.png) opens in same tab, press back to return
 - [Landing page mobile](wireframes/p1landingmobile.png) opens in same tab, press back to return